russellschmidt/russellschmidt-dev/src/pages/2016-10-17-ruby-method-missing/index.md

 ---
-layout: post
+path: "/ruby-method-missing"
+date: "2016-10-17T17:12:33.962Z"
-title:  "Ruby Method Missing"
+title: "Ruby Method Mising"
-date:   2016-10-17 16:20:08 -0700
-categories: Ruby Method Missing
 ---

 A little innocuous method `method_missing` snuck into a problem in my Bloc Software Engineering homework.
 Oh you know, just implement `method_missing` for a find() method in our ActiveRecord-ish ORM experiment.
 I was referred to [this link](http://rubylearning.com/satishtalim/ruby_method_missing.html) which is a nice, concise explanation.

 Saving you the click, basically the `method_missing` method is designed to deal with the `NoMethodError` exception that is raised when code calls a method that can't be found.
 Our `method_missing` function allows for a graceful exception handling and potential recovery.
 In my problem set, I am supposed to implement this such that `Entry.find_by(:name, name)` and `Entry.find_by_name(name)` produce identical results.

 A lovely example was presented but as is often the case, the example code is too simple for my tiny, dinosaur brain.
 I actually need to hop into IRB to understand it.